gordielachance/archive-remote-images/readme.txt

 == Changelog ==

 =  1.0.4 =
+* Lot of new options in the settings page.
 * Localization.
 * If the remote image is wrapped into a link pointing to the same remote file, replace that link.
 Can be filtered with hook 'ari_get_new_link_html'.
 * Cleaned settings page (uses now Wordpress functions); and moved under the >Media section.